How to Turn Tough Conversations Into Learning Opportunities

 3. Always start the conversation by acknowledging your child’s perspective.

 That takes him off the defensive so he can hear you.
 Let him take off from your comments to correct and elaborate.
-Before you state your own views, reflect his corrections so he knows you recognize his point of view.
+Before you state your own views, reflect his corrections so he knows you understand his point of view.

 4. Extend respect.